“All failed companies are the same, they fail to escape competition”

 Many of us will have to enter a market where there’s at least some competition.
-For example, AirBNB entered the accommodation market when Bookings.com was a competitor.
-AirBNB carved their uniqueness from the market, by allowing people to rent out spare room and spaces in their houses to holiday makers as a cheaper alternative to hotels.
+For example, Airbnb entered the accommodation market when Bookings.com was a competitor.
+Airbnb carved their uniqueness from the market, by allowing people to rent out spare rooms and spaces in their houses to holidaymakers as a cheaper alternative to hotels.

 A strategy that many startups have adopted is to create a business around a ‘contrarian truth’.
-A contrarian truth is a commonly heled belief that you believe is wrong.
-For example, prior to AirBNB there was a commonly held belief that nobody would want to rent their spare room out to strangers.
-AirBNB’s contrarian truth was that people from around the world would love to do so.
+A contrarian truth is a commonly held belief that you believe is wrong.
+For example, prior to AirBNB, there was a commonly held belief that nobody would want to rent their spare room out to strangers.
+Airbnb’s contrarian truth was that people from around the world would love to do so.

 You must also avoid going head-to-head with established companies.
 The Blue Ocean Strategy, a book written by W.Chan Kim and Renee Mauborgne explains there are two types of markets (oceans).
 Red oceans and blue oceans.
 Red oceans are markets where demand is fiercely fought over, causing the water to turn red with blood.
 Whereas, Blue oceans are markets where there is no competition and where demand is created.

 The authors go on to say that the focus of those who are operating in a red ocean is to maximise their share of existing demand.
 The focus of a blue ocean, however, is to create a market or even an entire industry that previously did not exist.
 As part of their research, the authors found that businesses who adopted a blue ocean strategy remained market leaders for between 10 – 15 years and were significantly more profitable, than their red ocean counterparts.